shivaram-1028/ML-Projects/README.md

 # ML-Projects
-These are machine learning projects I developed as part of my learning journey in ML.
+These are machine learning projects that I have developed while learning ML.